manystarsapart/misc/README.md

 ## The product

 In the end, I settled with everything I had up to Part II.
 There would be a prompt at startup asking if I wanted to activate Caffeine, and if I selected Yes, it would prompt me to use my hotkey (`super` + `c`) to activate it.
-This would serve more as a reminder rather than automation process, but I will settle for this.
+This would serve more as a reminder rather than an automation process, but I will settle for this.

 ### File
 [caffeineReminder.sh](./3-automatedcaffeine/caffeineReminder.sh)